Skip to Content

 The Japan Pavilion in Epcot is one of my favorite places in Disney World.
 I just love walking around the store and taking in the amazing relaxation of the whole environment.
 It’s a happy place.

-And a hidden gem is Katsura Grill which is a quick-service dining location in the Japan Pavilion.
+A hidden gem is Katsura Grill which is a quick-service dining location in the Japan Pavilion.
 It is a bit hidden as you have to walk up through the beautiful Japanese Garden to get to this relatively quiet haven.

 Lines are relatively short and the sushi is of high quality.
 Here you can find the classic sushi favorites including a vegetable roll.

 It’s also reasonably priced.
-So if you have a sushi craving, are limited on time and budget, this really is one of your best bests in Epcot.
+So if you have a sushi craving, and are limited on time and budget, this really is one of your best bests in Epcot.

-This is one of the best places to get some very decent tasting sushi for a reasonable price in Walt Disney World.
+This is one of the best places to get some very decent-tasting sushi for a reasonable price in Walt Disney World.

 There are some places where you are able to sit inside and out.
 Usually, this venue is not that crowded as this is not that well known.